The Best Way to Paint Concrete

 What to do with the concrete:

-After I make my bowls or bags or even any of the other concrete projects I need to decide how to finish them.
-I like concrete, and I like ‘naked’ concrete – but sometimes I fancy a bit of colour!
+After I make my diy bowls or bags or even any of the other concrete projects I need to decide how to finish them.
+I like concrete crafts, and I like ‘naked’ concrete – but sometimes I fancy a bit of colour!
 I HATE when I see huge thick layers of solid colour on concrete.
 It makes it look like badly cast plastic.
 The whole charm of concrete is the texture and the lovely greys of this material made with natural elements.
 I often get asked about ‘sealing concrete’ but this is post is more about the aesthetic way to add colour.

 These ways of finishing with paint can be used on indoor or outdoor concrete.
-I use my good quality acrylic paints as I notice they stand up to use as much as any specialty type of acrylic paints.
-I try to avoid the super cheap as you know that you only get what you pay for.
+I use my good quality acrylic paints as I notice they stand up to use as much as any specialty type of acrylic craft paints.
+I try to avoid the super cheap paints as you know that you only get what you pay for.
 Acrylic paint has a flexibility once cured that helps it cling to the surface through expansion and contraction due to temperature.
 There are also outdoor acrylic paints if you prefer.
 I painted some rocks with my kids eons (15 years?) ago and they are still fine, as long as they stay away from being in water.

 Step # 1 – Thin Seal